hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 The wire specification below only address the ACK+ECN frame and assumes bytes marked as report metric.

 ## ECN feedback, wire format
-[TODO rewrite this in its entirety, a more compressed format is highly recommended]

 The proposed alternative proposes a format for an ECN block.
 The ECN block is appended after the ACK block section specified in [QUIC Transport](https://tools.ietf.org/wg/quic/draft-ietf-quic-transport/)
 The proposed format is useful both for classic ECN and L4S.